Topological Quantum Computation on Supersymmetric Spin Chains: Braid group on anyonic fusion spaces

-are satisfied.
-Along with the condition that $a^2+b^2=1$, we end up with a 1-parameter family of $B_3$ representations that are in general non-unitary.
-Note that there is no far commutativity condition for three strands and hence there is no further condition on the parameters to fix the representations uniquely.

-To go further in obtaining the representations of $B_N$, it is convenient to use the Jones representation as this greatly simplifies the ensuing algebra.
+provided $F$ and $R$ satisfy the hexagon identity.
+Note that there are no far commutativity relations to be satisfied in $\mathcal{B}_3$.
+However to prove the braid relations for $\sigma_1$ and $\sigma_2$ and to obtain the representations of $\mathcal{B}_N$, it is convenient to use the Jones representation as this greatly simplifies the ensuing algebra.
 As a consequence, we also obtain in the process non-local representations of the Temperley-Lieb algebra on the anyonic fusion space.

+Before going to the Jones representation we note that we could have also braided the anyon strands in the opposite way in Figs. \ref{fig:B3sigma1}, \ref{fig:B3sigma2-0} and \ref{fig:B3sigma2-1} resulting in the $\mathcal{B}_3$ generators,

+These generators satisfy the braid relation, $\sigma_1\sigma_2\sigma_1=\sigma_2\sigma_1\sigma_2$ provided the alternate hexagon identity, Eq. \ref{hexagonidalt} is satisfied.
+However we will use the braiding conventions used in Figs. \ref{fig:B3sigma1}, \ref{fig:B3sigma2-0}, \ref{fig:B3sigma2-1} and will not pursue the opposite convention any more.